Informal and personal information about me: my self-description, origins, childhood, and adult life.

-- Voluntary adult prostitution should be legal, with imposition of prophylactics healthcare.
+- Voluntary adult prostitution should be legal, with imposition of prophylactic healthcare.

-- Purchasing a gun should require strict background checks, psychological testing, and training.
+- Purchasing a gun should require licensing and training.

 - A war should be permitted exclusively as an act of defense, similar to other offenses against life.
 Starting a warfare if not attacked should be treated as a mass murder or an attempt of such.
 The leader of a country should not be able to authorize military force against any other entity without congressional or similar approval.

 - The military should not assassinate suspected terrorists in foreign countries.

 - In criminal justice, rehabilitation should be more important than punishment.

 - I am pro voluntary medically assisted euthanasia with a mandatory waiting period upon a reasonable request.

 - Convicted criminals should have the right to vote.